Below are resources and Learn tutorials for Consul 1.8.

 You can secure service-to-service communication across multiple Consul datacenters with Consul's mesh gateway feature.
 Mesh gateways enable you to secure cross-datacenter communication with mTLS.
 Mesh gateways were introduced in Consul 1.6, however, they now have the additonal capablity of securing WAN gossip communication across federated Consul datacenters.

-Get hands-on experience with the Secure and Route Service Mesh Communication Across Kubernetes Clusters guide.
+Get hands-on experience with the Secure and Route Service Mesh Communication Across Kubernetes Clusters tutorial.

 »Terminating gateways: connect services outside the service mesh to service in the mesh